MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/ContextTagKeys.md

 1. **"ai.operation.correlationVector"** : string

-    The cV is a light weight vector clock which can be used to identify and order related events across clients and services.
+    The correlation vector is a light weight vector clock which can be used to identify and order related events across clients and services.

     Max length: 64